kampersanda/xcdat/doc/doc.md

 ## API

-You can build a dictionary using static member function `xcdat::TrieBuilder::build<bool>()`.
+You can build a dictionary using static member function `xcdat::TrieBuilder::build()`.
-This function receives a set of keywords and returns the resulting class object of `xcdat::Trie<bool>`.
+This function receives a set of keywords and returns the resulting class object of `xcdat::Trie`.
-For the usage, refer to the header comments of [xcdat::TrieBuilder.hpp](https://github.com/kampersanda/xcdat/blob/master/include/xcdat/TrieBuilder.hpp).
+For the usage, refer to the header comments of [`xcdat::TrieBuilder.hpp`](https://github.com/kampersanda/xcdat/blob/master/include/xcdat/TrieBuilder.hpp).
-Also for the usage of `xcdat::Trie`, refer to the header comments of [xcdat::Trie](https://github.com/kampersanda/xcdat/blob/master/include/xcdat/Trie.hpp).
+Also for the usage of `xcdat::Trie`, refer to the header comments of [`xcdat::Trie`](https://github.com/kampersanda/xcdat/blob/master/include/xcdat/Trie.hpp).

 The detailed descriptions of AIP are under construction...